grpc/proposal/A15-binary-logging.md

   // definition, but the same meaning is expressed here. enum EventType {
     EVENT_TYPE_UNKNOWN = 0;
-    // Headers sent from client to server EVENT_TYPE_CLIENT_HEADER = 1;
+    // Header sent from client to server EVENT_TYPE_CLIENT_HEADER = 1;
-    // Headers sent from server to client EVENT_TYPE_SERVER_HEADER = 2;
+    // Header sent from server to client EVENT_TYPE_SERVER_HEADER = 2;
     // Message sent from client to server EVENT_TYPE_CLIENT_MESSAGE = 3;